Kushagrasharma18/CS204-Project/README.md

 <br>

-This will create 3 output files (MEM_out.mem,INS_OUT.mem and Registor_out.mem) which represents the memory , instuctions runs and final registor values respectively.
+This will create 3 output files (MEM_out.mem,INS_OUT.mem and Registor_out.mem) which represents the data memory , instuctions runs and final register values respectively.

 <br>

-If you want to run the code by step, the uncomment the portion of the function run_riscvsim() in the file "myRISVsim.h".
+If you want to run the code by step, then uncomment the portion of the function run_riscvsim() in the file "myRISVsim.h".